-As a growing company with expanding operations, we increasingly face the risk of litigation and other claims against us.
-Litigation and other claims may arise in the ordinary course of our business and include employee claims, custom and duty claims, commercial disputes, intellectual property issues, productoriented allegations, and slip and fall claims.
+We increasingly face the risk of litigation and other claims against us.
+Litigation and other claims may arise in the ordinary course of our business and include employee claims, custom and duty claims, commercial disputes, intellectual property issues, product-oriented allegations, and slip and fall claims.
 Often these cases raise complex factual and legal issues, which are subject to risks and uncertainties and which could require significant management time.
 Litigation and other claims against us could result in unexpected expenses and liability, as well as materially adversely affect our operations and our reputation.